Skip to main content

 Course dates and times

-All courses consist of 10 weekly interactive sessions delivered either in person on campus or live online remotely.
+All courses consist of 10 weekly interactive sessions delivered on our Claverton Down campus in person (IPL = In-person learning) .

 Student experience